KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Interpretation**
 - The theorem unites information (H), structure (C), boundary (σ), and recursion (γ).
 - Any lawful centropic process conserves this invariant; entropic intrusion is detectable as drift.
-- Serves as a **conservation law of coherence** analogous to conservation of energy in physics.
+- Serves as a **conservation law of coherence** analogous to conservation laws in physics.

 **Corollaries**
 - **Seal Breach Detection.** If `H + C` appears to grow beyond `log(dim(support))`, the seal index σ must have been violated.
-- **Recursion Diagnostics.** Collapse of γ to ≤0 signals entropic recursion; the invariant breaks down.
+- **Recursion Diagnostics.** Breakdown of γ to ≤0 signals entropic recursion; the invariant breaks down.
 - **Efficiency Bound.** Centropy efficiency η cannot exceed the invariant budget set by this theorem.

 **Summary**